Ronaldo rejected offers elsewhere for top salary Saudi deal

 Ronaldo had his contract with United terminated in November after conducting an explosive TV interview in which he criticized manager Erik ten Hag and the club’s owners, the Glazer family.

-Al Nassr, the 18-time Saudi champions, made an offer to him during the World Cup, which was held in Qatar in November and December.
+Al Nassr, the nine-time Saudi Pro League champions, made an offer to him during the World Cup, which was held in Qatar in November and December.
 However, the deal was not confirmed until Dec.
 30.

 Ronaldo flew in to Riyadh’s King Khalid International Airport on Monday night, where he and his family were greeted by fans, before undergoing medical tests at Mrsool Park on Tuesday.